Peng-Protocol/TokenRegistry/README.md

 ### 4. Design Notes
 - **Decimal Handling**: Relies on ERC20 contract for decimals, no normalization.
 - **Gas Efficiency**: Sparse storage with dynamic arrays; `maxIterations` limits gas-intensive loops.
 Token removal increases gas due to array manipulation.
-- **Error Handling**: `try/catch` in view functions returns 0 on failure; `BalanceUpdateFailed` emitted only in initialization functions.
+- **Error Handling**: `try/catch` in view functions returns 0 on failure; `BalanceUpdateFailed` emitted only in initialization functions, with graceful degradation.
 - **Access Control**: Public functions, no ownership.
-- **Privacy**: Mappings and arrays are private to prevent direct access, relying on view functions for queries.
+- **Hidden Data**: Mappings and arrays are private to prevent direct access, relying on view functions for queries.